-Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals) and the use of pots (bated traps set on the seabed targeting crustaceans).
+Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals); widespread use of pots (bated traps set on the seabed targeting crustaceans) and the use of drift nets (curtains of netting hanging from the surface).
 These static fishing gear types are unlikely to affect shellfish water quality in this shellfish area.